 VRI has five projects focused on regenerative therapies: three for exogenous and two for endogenous RGC replacement therapies.
 The exogenous RGC replacement therapy projects aim to develop an RGC transplantation product that can integrate into patients’ retinal circuits.
 These three projects are led by Dr. Jeffrey Goldberg, Professor and Chair of Ophthalmology at Stanford University School of Medicine; Dr. Michael Young, Associate Professor of Ophthalmology at the Schepens Eye Research Institute, Inc.; and Dr. Donald Zack, Professor of Ophthalmology at Johns Hopkins University.

 Furthermore, to ensure successful transplantation, Goldberg plans to use anatomic and functional assays to evaluate efficacy of RGC integration in vivo.
-Young’s lab is developing polymer composite grafts to be transplanted with the RGCs that intends to improve their survival, engraftment, and differentiation, both for mouse and pig allografts.
+Young’s lab is developing polymer composite grafts to be transplanted with the RGCs to improve their survival, engraftment, and differentiation, both for mouse and pig allografts.
 Lastly, Zack’s lab will screen to identify molecules and genes to support RGC axon growth to the brain, which is critical to restoring function further in the timeline.
 In summary, Goldberg, Young, and Zack have designed a collaborative set of experiments that explore or define a variety of critical mechanisms that will make exogenous RGC replacement possible.

 On the other hand, the endogenous RGC replacement therapy projects seek to identify factors to enable human Muller glia, a retinal stem cell, to regenerate RGCs.
 These two projects are led by Dr. Dan Goldman, Professor of Molecular & Behavioral Neuroscience at the Regents of the University of Michigan; and Dr. Thomas Reh, Professor of Biological Structure at the University of Washington School of Medicine.

-Zebrafish can generate new RGCs and recovering vision after injury, and the Goldman lab has identified Muller glia as the retinal stem cell responsible.
+Zebrafish can generate new RGCs and recover vision after injury, and the Goldman lab has identified Muller glia as the retinal stem cell responsible.
 His project focuses on identifying gene expression changes and small molecules that are sufficient to drive retina regeneration in zebrafish in order to test and translate their effect on retina regeneration in mice.
 Reh’s lab will build off of these findings by using screens to find new pathways to stimulate RGC development in adult mice at a usable concentration.
 Together, Goldman and Reh will explore similarities and differences in regulatory factors between zebrafish and mice and identify key factors that can be used to promote RGC regeneration using endogenous Muller glia.

 Through these collaborative projects for regenerative and neuroprotection/neuroenhancement therapies, VRI aims to address a significant gap in options for NF1-OPG patients with chronic vision loss.
 By taking a risk and investing in these innovative therapies of biological vision restoration, GFF aims to help discover and develop life changing treatments for a devastating manifestation of NF1.